lightchain/Land-Registery-And-Deeding/README.md

 This is an experiment, and we would like as much community input as possible.
 We’re trying to use low-tech code and equipment in order to scale this in areas with scarce economic and technological resources, and knowledge.
 Any and all input is appreciated.

-#Process for the BITNATION Land Registry and Deed Pilot
+#Process for BITNATION Land Registry and Deed Pilot

 The process contains three essential strands: land survey, land registry, and land deeding.
 However, before beginning it’s also key to understand the local context.